 Walker real estate is some of the most expensive in Louisiana, although Walker house values don't compare to the most expensive real estate in the U.S.

 Walker is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Walker is a town of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Walker who work in office and administrative support (19.35%), management occupations (16.95%), and business and financial occupations (9.55%).
+Overall, Walker is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Walker who work in office and administrative support (13.97%), sales jobs (13.12%), and management occupations (12.03%).

 Walker is a somewhat ethnically-diverse town.
 The people who call Walker home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walker residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Walker include Irish, Italian, English, and German.
+Important ancestries of people in Walker include German, French, Italian, Irish, and English.

 The most common language spoken in Walker is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Italian and Spanish.